Here Are 5 Items That Should Be in Every Queer Guy’s Traveling Toiletry Kit

 5. The Perfect Dry Shampoo

-We can’t talk up dry shampoo enough, despite the fact that most men still seem to have no clue it exists.
-(Most men are also shampooing their hair way too much.
+We can’t talk up dry shampoo enough, despite the fact that most guys still seem to have no clue it exists.
+(Most guys are also shampooing their hair way too much.
 Every other day, guys, seriously.)
 But besides dry shampoo being a relatively simple shortcut for a guy’s grooming regimen, it’s also the perfect item for your travel toiletry kit.

 Not only does dry shampoo do the exact same thing as the liquid stuff, it also offers a few added benefits.
 It’ll take the shine out of your hair (a must, especially after a long-haul business flight when you’re heading straight to dinner and drinks) and also render your hair pliable and ready to style.
 You may even be able to skip the hair product altogether, which sounds to us like a win-win.
 We’re fans of the above Hair Dust ($22 at Empire Apothecary), which has a nice, neutral scent and is totally organic.

 What do you pack in your travel toiletry kit?
-Sound off in the comments.
+Is there a travel product you can’t live without?

 This story was sponsored by Fresh Flush Co.